Doctoral Program

 - Meeting the university requirements for graduate enrollment and minimum progress (see below).

-- Submitting the Application to Candidacy before the end of the quarter when they pass the Qualification Exam.
+- Submitting the Application to Candidacy before the end of the quarter when they pass the Qualifying Exam.
 Once achieved, candidacy is granted through year seven of graduate study for students completing the M.S degree, or through year six of graduate study for students admitted with an M.S. degree in a related discipline, unless terminated by the department (e.g., for unsatisfactory progress).

 - Participate in research, retain advisor, and sustain satisfactory research progress as determined by advisor.